spraakbanken/sparv-docs/dist_backend_eng.md

+## Setting up the Sparv Backend

-This document describes how to get the Sparv backend up and running on your own machine.
+This section describes how to get the Sparv backend up and running on your own machine.
 Begin by downloading the latest source zip from [here](https://spraakbanken.gu.se/lb/pub/sparv.dist/sparv_backend/?C=M;O=D).

 Note that the source code is made available in two different versions: